PsiPab/ED-AFK-Monitor/README.md

 - (Optional) For Discord support edit `WebhookURL` and `UserID` under `[Discord]` in `afk_monitor.toml`
 - Start Elite Dangerous then run `afk_monitor.exe`

+For more detailed instructions see [Basic Setup](https://github.com/PsiPab/ED-AFK-Monitor/wiki/Basic-Setup).

 ### Python version

-Requirements: [Python 3.x](https://www.python.org/downloads/), [discord-webhook](https://github.com/lovvskillz/python-discord-webhook) (optional, required for Discord support)
+Requirements: [Python 3.12+](https://www.python.org/downloads/), [discord-webhook](https://github.com/lovvskillz/python-discord-webhook) (optional, required for Discord support)
 - Download `Source code (zip)` from [releases](https://github.com/PsiPab/ED-AFK-Monitor/releases) and extract the contents to a folder
 - Copy `afk_monitor.example.toml` and rename the copy to `afk_monitor.toml`
 - (Optional) For Discord support edit `WebhookURL` and `UserID` under `[Discord]` in `afk_monitor.toml`
 - Start Elite Dangerous then double-click `afk_monitor.py` *or* open a terminal and run `py afk_monitor.py`

 ## Configuring log levels

 Each type of event can be set to one of four additive output levels - nothing (0), terminal (1), Discord (2) or Discord plus user ping (3).
 These can be configured by editing the values in `afk_monitor.toml` under the section `[LogLevels]`.
 Each event type is described in the config file.